-Hyderabad rape accused killed in encounter: Who said what
+Hyderabad rape accused killed in encounter triggers celebrations and also concern

-New Delhi, Dec 06: Amid questions being raised on circumstances surrounding the encounter deaths on Friday of the four accused in the gang rape and murder case of the veterinarian in Hyderabad, the father of Nirbhaya, the 23-year-old paramedic student who died days after being gang-raped in Delhi in December 2012, welcomed the news and said the family's wait for justice ended early.

-While the mother of Nirbhaya appealed to the authorities not to punish the policemen involved in the encounter.
+New Delhi, Dec 06: The encounter killing of the four accused in the gangrape-and-murder of a Hyderabad veterinarian by the police on Friday set off a chorus of appreciation as well as concern among politicians.
+While some, including Jaya Bachchan saw it as speedy justice for the rape victim, others, such as Maneka Gandhi and Shashi Tharoor said extrajudicial killings are a matter of concern.

 Meanwhile, Congress MP Shashi Tharoor sounded a word of caution, saying extra-judicial killings were not acceptable.
 "Agree in principle.
 We need to know more, for instance, if the criminals were armed, the police may have been justified in opening fire preemptively.
 Until details emerge we should not rush to condemn.
 But extra-judicial killings are otherwise unacceptable in a society of laws," the former Union minister said in a tweet.